TomClabault/HIPRT-Path-Tracer/README.md

 On Windows, a Visual Studio solution will be generated in the `build` folder that you can open and compile the project with (select `HIPRTPathTracer` as startup project).

-On Linux, the executable will be generated in the `build` folder.
+On Linux, the `HIPRTPathTracer` executable will be generated in the `build` folder.

 ## Usage